open-source-labs/Spearmint/README-dev.md

 5. GitHub OAuth is functional, but Google OAuth is currently broken.
 If you are planning to persist user data, this is an excellent feature to resolve.

-6. Add more customization to the tests themseleves such as chaining expects, add the ability to use siblings and children, etc., or having the ability to test more than one component in one test file.
+6. Add more customization to the tests themselves such as chaining expects, add the ability to use siblings and children, etc., or having the ability to test more than one component in one test file.

 7. Some of test cases needs improvement on UI as they do not have any styling or optimal user experience

+8. Continue to improve internal testing coverage – while it has been greatly expanded there are many parts of the internals of the application that are still not being tested, and especially with regards to integration and end to end testing, more could be done.

+9. Consider removing MUI framework as it is incompatible with React v18+ and no longer being actively updated - either replacing with another frontend framework or styling via CSS.

+10. Consider implementing React Dev Tools in the app.

 **_Please feel free to add any other features or fixes that you would like or are interested in._**